PacktPublishing/Robotic-Process-Automation-Projects/README.md

 * Learning Robotic Process Automation [[Packt]](https://www.packtpub.com/in/business/learning-robotic-process-automation?utm_source=github&utm_medium=repository&utm_campaign=9781788470940) [[Amazon]](https://www.amazon.com/dp/178847094X)

-## Get to Know the Author
+## Get to Know the Author(s)
-**Alok Mani Tripathi**
-is the founder of RPATech, which is a leading end-to-end consulting and services company with a focus on RPA and AI.
-He is an early adopter of RPA and has been connected with various RPA tools providers and analysts.
-He has trained 200+ people on different RPA platforms.
-Alok has created and led multiple RPA Center of Excellence (CoE) for global organizations with a clear focus on cognitive and service delivery automation.
-He is a long-time contributor to the RPA community and maintains a community group with a huge following on LinkedIn.
+**Nandan Mullakara**
+is a CEO at Innomatiq working in the RPA domain and is involved in Intelligent Automation, Consulting, and Program management.
+Nandan helps clients automate with Robotic Process Automation (RPA) and Cognitive technologies.
+He was most recently the head of RPA Consultancy at Fujitsu America where he helped enable the Fujitsu Digital Workforce offering.

+**Arun Kumar Asokan**
+is an Assistant Vice President (AVP) at EXL Service and is a Business Process Management & Intelligent Automation Consulting professional.
+Currently, he is helping clients design and operate Robotic Process Automation (RPA) Center Of Excellence (CoE) and build their AI and Intelligent Document Processing capabilities.
+He has previously worked in different Digital consulting groups in HCL, Infosys and Wipro helping clients in different parts of the globe.
+In addition to this, Arun promotes the RPA technologies by educating junior RPA developers with demo videos and thought leadership articles.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.